 While it’s clear how parental nurture and a stimulating environment influences mental and emotional development, nutrition also plays a starring role.

+In that regard, it is important to identify what is MFGM’s role in healthy IQ and EQ development.
 Scientific studies show that MFGM works with DHA to help support mental 15 and emotional 10 development.
 As your child grows mentally and emotionally, it’s important that you provide the right nutrients in their diet to maximize this growth.

 Together with the nurture you provide as a parent, nutrition and stimulating environment work hand in hand to give your growing child the best start in life.
 So keep loving your child, teaching them patiently; expose them to new situations and environments with confidence that their immunity is strong; and give them the best nutrition rich in brain building nutrients like DHA and MFGM.